w3c/vc-data-model/vocab/credentials/v2/README.md

 ## Acknowledgement

 The original idea, structure, and script (in Ruby) was created by Gregg Kellogg for v1 of the Credentials Vocabulary.
-The CSV definitions have been slightly updated/changed, and the script itself has been completely re-written in TypeScript.
+The CSV definitions have been slightly updated/changed, and the script itself has been re-written in TypeScript.